GokhanKaraomeroglu/GokhanKaraomeroglu/README.md

 ## Hi there.
 I'm Khan...👋

-- 🔭 I’m currently working on frontend and mobile app development (JavaScript | React | React Native)
+- 🔭 I’m currently working on frontend (JavaScript | React)

-- 🌱 I’m currently learning backend development (Node.js | MongoDB | Django)
+- 🌱 I’m currently learning backend development (Django | PostgreSQL)

 - 💬 Ask me about anything that you want to learn